cyberianinteractive/alstranet-contracts/docs/technical-spec-document.md

 ### 11.3 Integration with AlstraToken

-The AlstraToken serves as the foundation of the economic system in the Police & Thief ecosystem.
+The AlstraToken serves as the foundation of the economic system in the Faction Wars ecosystem.
 All contracts interacting with AlstraToken should follow these integration patterns:

 #### 11.3.1 Token Transfer Patterns